ArlinTawzer/CSCI2270_FinalProjectSortingAlgorithms/README.md

 This code should be able to compile and run on most operating systems used.

 # Group Members:
-Soham Shah
+Soham Shah,
-Dmytro Ryzhkov
+Dmytro Ryzhkov,
-Girish Ramkumar
+Girish Ramkumar,
-Arlin Tawzer
+Arlin Tawzer,

 # Contributors: